-- 23. [Section B of the DECA discusses how the individual 2021 Amendments meet the statutory endorsement criteria in section A. - 24.
-On the basis of these assessments, the UKEB concludes that the 2021 Amendments meet the statutory endorsement criteria.
-The UKEB is therefore of the view that it will adopt the 2021 Amendments for use in the UK.]
+- 24. [Section B of the DECA discusses how each of the 2021 Amendments meet the statutory endorsement criteria in section A. - 25.
+On the basis of these assessments, the UKEB concludes that each of the 2021 Amendments meet the statutory endorsement criteria.
+The UKEB is therefore of the view that it will adopt each of the 2021 Amendments for use in the UK.]